endolith/treesheets/README.md

 All Platforms:

 - TreeSheets requires wxWidgets 3.1 or better.
-  Preferrably the last public release, or bleeding edge from https://github.com/wxWidgets/wxWidgets.git if you're adventurous.
+  Preferably the last public release, or bleeding edge from https://github.com/wxWidgets/wxWidgets.git if you're adventurous.

 Windows: